Love Explosion

-Love Explosion is the fourth solo studio album by Tina Turner, released late 1979 on the EMI label in Europe, Ariola Records in West Germany and United Artists Records in the UK.
+Love Explosion is the fourth solo studio album by Tina Turner, released late 1979 by EMI Records in Europe, Ariola Records in West Germany and United Artists Records in the UK.
 Italy and South Africa followed in early 1980.
 The album was not released in the United States.
 It was her second solo album released after she left husband Ike Turner and the Ike & Tina Turner Revue.
 Love Explosion failed to chart, so Turner lost her recording contract.
-It would be her last album until the critically acclaimed Private Dancer in 1984.
+It was her last album before recording the critically acclaimed Private Dancer in 1984.

 Recording and release

-Love Explosion was recorded mainly in London (the brass recorded in New York) and was produced by one of the leading characters in French disco at the time, Alec R. Costandinos, who had written hits for Demis Roussos and worked with bands like Love And Kisses and Cerrone and also appeared on the soundtrack to the 1978 movie Thank God It's Friday.
+Love Explosion was recorded mainly in London (the brass recorded in New York City) and was produced by one of the leading characters in French disco at the time, Alec R. Costandinos, who had written hits for Demis Roussos and worked with bands like Love and Kisses and Cerrone and also appeared on the soundtrack to the 1978 movie Thank God It's Friday.
 The album features heavy influences of funk and disco.

-The track listing includes two soul ballads, "I See Home" and "Just A Little Lovin'", the former originally recorded by Patti LaBelle on her 1978 album Tasty and the latter originally recorded by Dusty Springfield on her 1969 album Dusty in Memphis.
+The track listing includes two soul ballads, "I See Home" and "Just a Little Lovin'", the former originally recorded by Patti LaBelle on her 1978 album Tasty and the latter originally recorded by Dusty Springfield on her 1969 album Dusty in Memphis.

 The disco track "Love Explosion" was released as a single in Australia, while "Music Keeps Me Dancin'" was released in Europe.
-It is the only song Turner has been known to ever perform from the album as it was included in her European live tour earlier in the year.
-A mid-tempo cover of The O'Jays' 1972 soul classic "Backstabbers" was released as a promotional single in the UK.
+A mid-tempo cover of The O'Jays' 1972 soul classic "Back Stabbers" was released as a promotional single in the UK.
+Turner performed "Love Explosion" and "Sunset Boulevard" on The Midnight Special in 1979.
 Because the singles and the album failed to chart, United Artists Records and Turner parted ways.

 Reissues

 After the success of Turner's Private Dancer album, Ariola re-released Love Explosion in September 1984.
-The album was re-issued on CD by EMI in the early 1990s, but is currently out of print.
+The album was re-issued on CD by EMI in the early 1990s.
+In November 2023, the album was made available on streaming services and as a digital download, marking its first release in any digital format.

+The album was re-issued on LP and CD on November 15, 2024.